Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 tags: ['frontend', 'coding', 'react']
 ---

-When using props in components in Vue.js, you have the option to have type checking to make sure the data being passed down is expected and that the program warns if it's required.
+When using props in Vue.js components, you have the option to have type checking to make sure the data being passed down is expected.

+This example expects the prop `quote` to be an `Object` type and required.

 ```js
 export default {